Free New York | The Best 10 Things To Do In The Big Apple That Don’t Cost A Thing!

 Do you like free stuff?
 Of course, you do!
 Everyone does!
-Exploring the Big Apple can get costly so I wanted to share some of my favorite free New York things to do!!
-This list is not the be all or end all list of free New York things to do, just what I have personally experienced or want to do on my next trip to NYC!
+Exploring the Big Apple can get costly so I wanted to share some of my favourite free New York things to do!!
+This list is not the be all or end-all list of free New York things to do, just what I have personally experienced or want to do on my next trip to NYC!

 Free New York: The Highline

 The Highline is a green space that was built on an elevated train line that was no longer used on the West Side of New York.
 It is free to visit and is one of my favourite things to do in the city.
 On my last trip to New York, I visited three times and lucked out with great weather.
 Sometimes I start at the top of the Highline at 34th and walk south to the Meat Packing district.
 I went with my cousin and we ended our stroll with a drink at the Standard Hotel.
 In warmer months, I recommend just chilling out on the seating and people watching.
 It can get really busy at times but it’s worth the visit.